src.acoustools

 AcousTools

-A Python based library for working with acoustic fields for levitation.
-Developed mostly using PyTorch, AcousTools uses PyTorch Tensors to represent points, acoustic fields and holograms to enable development of new algorithms, applications and acoustic systems.
+A Full-Stack Python based library for working with acoustic fields for holgraphy.
+Developed using PyTorch, AcousTools uses PyTorch Tensors to represent points, acoustic fields and holograms to enable development of new algorithms, applications and acoustic systems.
+As a full-stack solution, Acoustools is able to implement each stage of development making it a single point of call.

 Table of Contents